B2B Articles - June 16, 2022

-Though the term has been around for a couple of decades, it feels we're now genuinely operating in the experience economy.
-This is especially true as live events come back online following the COVID pandemic.
+Though the term has been around for a few decades, it feels like we're now genuinely operating in the experience economy.
+This is especially true as live events return online following the COVID-19 pandemic.
 Businesses recognize the need to stand out at trade shows and events by creating memorable experiences for prospects.

 But experiential marketing is about more than a cool demo.
 Authentic experiential marketing taps into emotional, sensory, and cognitive responses.
-Positive experiences will embed in a person's memory - which is the ultimate goal of marketing.
+Positive experiences will be embedded in a person's memory - which is the ultimate goal of marketing.

 The pandemic's many impacts on business included accelerating e-commerce for B2B companies.
 As buying increasingly moves online, marketers can monitor purchase intent signals.
 These insights allow you to identify buyers currently in the market instead of trying to build awareness for prospects who may eventually enter the market for solutions.